rayhaanalykhan/UIAppUtils/README.md

     // Alternate
     // You can even ignore the completion entirely.
     UIAppUtils.openEmailIntent(externalMailOptions: .showConfirmationPrompt, with: ["rayhaanalykhan@gmail.com"], subject: "", body: "")
     ```

+### ExternalMailOptions

+The `ExternalMailOptions` enum provides different options for handling email scenarios:

+- **showConfirmationPrompt**: Displays a confirmation prompt before accessing an external email app.
+- **goDirectlyToExternalMail**: Redirects the user directly to an external email app without any confirmation.
+- **doNotGoToExternalMail**: Does not redirect to an external email app.

+8. **Check Media Permissions:**

+    Check for camera(video) or microphone(audio) permissions and handle the response.

+    The function handles all authorization statuses and shows appropriate alert messages for all cases (not determine, first-time denied, previously denied, restricted, and unknown).

+    ```swift
+    UIAppUtils.checkMediaPermission(mediaType: .video, showGoToAppSettingsOption: true) { granted in // show an option to navigate to app settings for if permission has been previously denied. if granted {
+            print("Camera access granted.")
+        } else {
+            print("Camera access denied.")
+        }
+    }
+    ```

 ## License